gyanprabhat7/gyanprabhat7/README.md

 <h3 align="center">A passionate Tech Enthusiast and Game Developer from India</h3>

 # 💫 About Me:
-I'm a student and techpreneur from india.
-I'm currently pursuing Diploma in CSE (it's a waste of time) and building a premier software startup called Epiction Intetactive focusing on Video Game Development with other interactive products.
-I'm all about technology and always curious to learn new things.
-Hit me up if you wanna build algorithms for next space vehicle to mars together ;)
+tech geek & a techpreneur from India, building a premier software startup called Epiction Intetactive focusing on Video Game Development with other interactive products.

 ## 🌐 Socials: